CBIIT/bento-docs/source/configuration/authentication.md

 # Authentication

 ## Introduction
 The Bento Framework provides an OIDC-compliant authentication (AuthN) service so that Bento-based platforms have the ability to authenticate users.
 Authentication can be enabled or disabled.
 Bento currently supports several identity providers (IdPs) and a single IdP or multiple IdPs can be configured for any given Bento platform.
-The configured IdPs will appear on the Bento login page and will allow users to authenticate with a given IdP if they have a registered identity with that provider.
-The default behavior will redirect any unauthenticated users to the login page if attempting to access protected pages.
-Google is the default IdP.
+The configured IdPs will appear on the Bento login page and will allow users to select an account type before redirecting to the specific Login page of the selected IdP.
+The default behavior will redirect any unauthenticated users to the Bento Login page if attempting to access protected pages.
+Google is the current default IdP.

 ![Bento Login Page](../assets/login_page.png)